 Saturday: Sean shares his “Raps & Slaps” playlist, which is a weekly collection of his recent favorite hip hop tracks.

 Sunday: Jay Diff shares his “Cloud Vibes” playlist, which is a weekly collection of his recent favorite eclectic tunes.

-As of Fall 2013, we have sponsored and/or thrown shows featuring local and national artists: Mac Miller, Murs, Fashawn, Wiz Khalifa, Ab Soul, Brother Ali, Psalm One, Homeboy Sandman, Kendrick Lamar, Immortal Technique, Oddisee, Exile, ILL Brown, Schoolboy Q, MC ADaD, Neak, Slot-A, Mike Schpitz, Papi Jamon, Dominique Larue, Earl Sweatshirt, The Internet, Childish Gambino, Illa J, Frank Nitt, Open Mike Eagle, Sulaiman (Treated Crew), DJ Castle, Random aka MegaRan, Durrazo, Fresh Kils, Mad Dukez, Black Spade, Tef Poe, DJ Needlez, Rockwell Knuckles, Fluff Nasty, Longshot, Oreo Jones, Grey Granite, Freddie Bunz, Blake Allee, Breakdown Kings, Sweet Poison Victim, Hinx Jones, Ghost Town Collective, Rusty Redenbacher, Mr. Kinetik, The Proforms, Cut Camp, Echomaker, and yes, many more.
+As of spring 2015, we have sponsored and/or thrown shows featuring local and national artists: Mac Miller, Murs, Fashawn, Wiz Khalifa, Ab Soul, Brother Ali, Psalm One, Homeboy Sandman, Kendrick Lamar, Immortal Technique, Oddisee, Exile, ILL Brown, Schoolboy Q, MC ADaD, Neak, Slot-A, Mike Schpitz, Papi Jamon, Dominique Larue, Earl Sweatshirt, The Internet, Childish Gambino, Illa J, Frank Nitt, Open Mike Eagle, Sulaiman (Treated Crew), DJ Castle, Random aka MegaRan, Durrazo, Fresh Kils, Mad Dukez, Black Spade, Tef Poe, DJ Needlez, Rockwell Knuckles, Fluff Nasty, Longshot, Oreo Jones, Grey Granite, Freddie Bunz, Blake Allee, Breakdown Kings, Sweet Poison Victim, Hinx Jones, Ghost Town Collective, Rusty Redenbacher, Mr. Kinetik, The Proforms, Cut Camp, Echomaker, and yes, many more.